-Complimentary press credentials are issued only to qualified journalists (reporters, editors, freelance writers and news photographers, producers, etc.) working for media outlets relevant to the housing industry.
+Complimentary press credentials are issued only to qualified journalists (reporters, editors, freelance writers, bloggers and news photographers, producers, etc.) working for media outlets relevant to the housing industry.

 Non-editorial/paid press registration is available for marketing, public relations, advertising, sales, publishers, book authors, book editors and other non-editorial employees of a media organization who plan to engage in any sales or marketing activities.
-Satellite media tours are strictly prohibited.
+Satellite media tours (paid or unpaid) are strictly prohibited.

-Freelance writers and photographers must submit a letter or email from the news organization they are representing describing what they have been hired to cover.
-Emails must come from the editor's corporate email account.
-Generic email addresses (ie. Gmail, Yahoo, Hotmail etc.) will not be accepted.
+Photographers must submit a letter or email from the news organization they are representing describing what they have been hired to cover.
+Emails must come from the assigning editor's corporate email account.
+Generic email addresses (i.e. Gmail, Yahoo, Hotmail, etc.) will not be accepted.

 In-house Publication Employees:

 In-house newsletter writers, book authors, book editors and publishers do not qualify as working press.